A Refreshment Stirred, Not Shaken: Invariant-Preserving Deployments of Differential Privacy for the U.S. Decennial Census: A Differentially Private Analysis of Data Swapping

-In this section, we design a specific data swapping algorithm -- called the \emph{Permutation Swapping Algorithm} (PSA) to distinguish it from other data swapping methods -- which satisfies the DP flavor \FlavSwapGen.
-Here $\X$ denotes any set of datasets which all have the same common set of variables, and $\dHam^r$ denotes the Hamming distance (formally defined in~\eqrefOther{eqHamSDistDefn}) at the resolution $r$ of the PSA's swapping procedure.
-For example, if the PSA swapped records which correspond to individual persons, then the input premetric of the PSA's DP flavor would be the Hamming distance $\dHamS^p$ on person-records.
+In this section, we design a specific data swapping algorithm---called the \emph{Permutation Swapping Algorithm} (PSA) to distinguish it from other data swapping methods---which satisfies the DP flavor \FlavSwapGen.
+Here $\X$ denotes any set of data sets that all have the same common set of variables, and $\dHamS^r$ denotes the Hamming distance at the resolution $r$ of the PSA's swapping procedure.
+That is, $\dHamS^r(\xd, \xd')$ denotes the number of records that differ between data sets $\xd$ and $\xd'$ (ignoring the ordering of the records in $\xd$ and $\xd'$):

+where $\ominus$ is the symmetric multiset difference and the resolution $r$ is the type of record in consideration.
+For example, if the PSA swapped records that correspond to individual persons, then the input premetric of the PSA's DP flavor would be the Hamming distance $\dHamS^p$ on person-records.
 Alternatively, the PSA could swap household-records, in which case its input premetric would be the Hamming distance $\dHamSh$ at the resolution of households.
 (This distinction will become important when we compare the PSA with the TDA.)
-The output premetric of the PSA's DP flavor is the multiplicative distance, which underlies pure $\epsilon$-DP \citep{dwork2006calibrating} and is defined as:
+The output premetric of the PSA's DP flavor is the multiplicative distance, which corresponds to the notion of pure DP \citep{dwork2006calibrating} and is defined as:

 for two probabilities $\sfP$ and $\sfQ$ on the measurable space $\T$ with $\sigma$-algebra $\mathscr F$.